MarissaLL/asw-para-matched/README.md

 and
 https://singularity-hub.org/collections/996

-Plotting scripts are in src/plots.
+Plotting scripts are in src/plots and are not run automatically.